hg9-kang/DisCO/README.md

-# DisCO: Disotortion-aware COnsistency regularization
+# DisCO: Distortion-aware COnsistency regularization

 Official implementation of the paper: **"Consistency regularization for distortion-robust image classification in industrial machine vision"**